1960 Nebraska Cornhuskers football team

-The 1960 Nebraska Cornhuskers football team was the representative of the University of Nebraska and member of the Big Eight Conference in the 1960 NCAA University Division football season.
+The 1960 Nebraska Cornhuskers football team was the representative of the University of Nebraska and member of the Big Eight Conference in the 1960 college football season.
 The team was coached by Bill Jennings and played their home games at Memorial Stadium in Lincoln, Nebraska.

 Before the season

 The mixed fortunes of Nebraska football under coach Jennings were a continuing source of uncertainty.
 In the three previous years of his tenure, two distinct faces of the program appeared depending often upon who the opponent was.
 Stunning victories over favored teams were frequently followed or preceded by demoralizing losses to underperforming or average conference foes.
 Jennings had record clear losing records in all three seasons, finishing last or 2nd to last in the league, yet managed to secure epic wins against powerhouse rivals such as Minnesota and Pittsburgh, and even snapped Oklahoma's 13-year, 74-game conference winning streak.
 For his fifth year, the Nebraska football schedule opened with a tough road game against #4 Texas, but was then favorable with four straight home stands, and the only other major looming threat was the final game with Oklahoma, in Norman.